Skip to content

 Our informal talks are lively; they fit the moment and the conversation.
 Participants report that the time and space of our meetings nourish deeper and more useful conversations than conferences can.

 Since our last meeting the Array Cast began.
 The podcast has connected us to more language designers than ever before.
-Most of the podcast team will be with us; our 2024 meeting looks like being the most eclectic yet.
+Most of the podcast crew will be with us; our 2024 meeting looks like being the most eclectic yet.

 In May 2017 we were at a villa outside Lucca in Tuscany.
 In October 2018 we returned to Milden Hall in Suffolk, and had guests for a weekend q masterclass.